logo image

 1547 - Inchcolm was held by the English during wars over Religion.
 Henry VIII of England had adopted Protestantism and wanted his son Edward to marry the infant Mary, Queen of Scots.
 Scotland was still Catholic at that time, with strong connections to Catholic France.
 The English feared Scotland and France would join together to invade England.

 1548 - the French sent 10,000 troops to the Forth area to help the Scots.
-Mary Queen of Scots moved to France that year for her safety, and later Married a French Prince.
+Mary Queen of Scots moved to France that year for her safety, then later Married a French Prince.

 1551 - a Treaty was signed between Scotland, England and France to end the War.